anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 !apt-get -y install -qq google-drive-ocamlfuse fuse
 ```

+> **Shell Assignment** <br>
+The exclamation mark `!` (or bang) allows us to execute shell commands outside of the Python interpreter.
+This is useful for when you need to access the underlying shell, like installing dependencies, traversing directories or moving files around.

 Then, authenticate and get credentials for your google drive.
 ```python
 # Task: 1.2.2 Authenticate and get credentials